Liza Harvey

 Liza Mary Harvey (née Browne; born 25 October 1966) is an Australian politician who was the Liberal Party member of the Legislative Assembly of Western Australia from 2008 to 2021, representing the seat of Scarborough.
 She was a minister in the government of Colin Barnett, and in 2016 was appointed deputy premier, becoming the first woman to hold the position.

-She became leader of the opposition after being elected unopposed to replace Mike Nahan as state Liberal leader on 13 June 2019.
+Harvey became leader of the opposition after being elected unopposed to replace Mike Nahan as state Liberal leader on 13 June 2019.
 On 22 November 2020, she resigned as Liberal leader and was replaced by Zak Kirkup.
 She lost her seat at the 2021 election.
+She was awarded the Medal of the Order of Australia in the 2025 King's Birthday Honours.

 Early life

 Harvey was born in Manjimup, Western Australia, to Jill Annette (née Randell) and Eugene Michael Browne.
 Her mother was a descendant of George Randell, an early settler of Western Australia.
 Harvey attended primary schools in Perth and Port Hedland, and secondary school at Mercedes College, Perth.
 She went on to study science at the University of Western Australia.
 Harvey worked for Qantas between 1989 and 2000, holding positions in customer service and at the Qantas Club.
 She also helped to run a recreational fishing business with her husband, and was involved with various local business associations.